rohithmacherla/Chatbox_AI/README.md

-# Chatbox_AI
+# Poem_generator
-A chat-box AI (written in Python) that uses Markov chains.
+A Poem Generator (written in Python) that uses Markov chains.